-The former Luxembourg Prime Minister, Jean-Claude Juncker, is to take charge of the European Commission, despite UK opposition.
+The former Luxembourg Prime Minister, Jean-Claude Juncker, has taken charge of the European Commission, despite UK opposition.

 He got a solid majority among MEPs in a secret ballot - 422 votes - and the support of 26 out of 28 EU governments.